 Wolves, foxes and other dogs don't howl at the moon.
 They are actually howling at each other as a form of communication.
 Dogs also yelp, whine, bark and growl to communicate.

-Dogs also have well-developed carnassial molars, according to the University of Illinois at Urbana-Champaign.
-These teeth are used to crush vegetation such as fruits and grasses.
+Dogs also have well-developed carnassial molars, upper and lower teeth that are paired and have flat edges that allow self-sharpening when they pass by each other.
+According to the University of Illinois at Urbana-Champaign, these teeth are used to crush vegetation such as fruits and grasses.

-All of the members of the Canidae family have live births after a gestation period of around 45 to 55 days.
+All members of the Canidae family have live births after a gestation period of 45 to 55 days.
 Canids typically have many babies at once.
 Domestic dogs can have as many as 15 young, called pups, at the same time.
 Other genus types are less prolific.
-For example, the genus Urocyon has only one to seven young per year, according to the University of Illinois at Urbana-Champaign.
+For example, gray foxes (genus Urocyon) have only one to seven young per year, according to the University of Illinois at Urbana-Champaign.
 The Biological Sciences Department of Smith College reports that there is a correlation between the weight of a canid and reproduction; the larger the female, the larger the litter size.